- Consult an architect, engineer and/or building construction professional. Professionals can guide you through the complexities of home elevation.

 1.9 HOW CAN ABFEs BE ACCESSED?

 ABFEs will be available on this website.
-Guidance to enable users to make informed decisions regarding rebuilding communities will also be included on the Advisory BFE Homepage
+Guidance to enable users to make informed decisions regarding rebuilding communities is also included on this page.

 1.10 HOW WILL THE IMPACTS OF HURRICANE SANDY BE FACTORED INTO THE ADVISORY INFORMATION?